 The Blackstone River rushes through Millbury’s town center, also known as Armory Village.
 A prevalence of mill buildings along its banks bear witness to the important role that the Blackstone River played, not only in Millbury’s historic development, but also in the launch of the American Industrial Revolution.
 It is because of this rich heritage that Millbury is included in the Blackstone Valley National Heritage Corridor, a national park celebrating the “Birthplace of the American Industrial Revolution”.

 Although the armory for which Millbury Center was named is no more, the stately Asa Waters Mansion attests to the success of the enterprise.
 Today, the Asa Waters Mansion hosts weddings and business meetings, string quartets and wine tastings.
-Meanwhile, a short walk from the Asa Waters Mansion, the Felters Mill, once a leading producer of pressed wool and synthetic needled felts, is a flourishing mixed-use complex containing a medical clinic, fitness center, professional offices, and small retailers including French Knot, the Cake Shop Cafe, and Christopher’s Homemade Ice Cream Shoppe.
-In addition to these opportunities, locals and visitors alike can enjoy a day of shopping at Millbury’s various antique, consignment and specialy shops, including Boring to Adoring Decor & Paint Boutique, fine dining at the trendy Calabria Restaurant, drinks and a movie at the old-time Elm Draught House Cinema, and a tasty treat at the Candy Shoppe or The Queen’s Cups.
+Meanwhile, a short walk from the Asa Waters Mansion, the Felters Mill, once a leading producer of pressed wool and synthetic needled felts, is a flourishing mixed-use complex containing professional offices, KRAVE Fitness, and retailers including the Cake Shop Cafe, and Christopher’s Homemade Ice Cream Shoppe.
+In addition to these opportunities, locals and visitors alike can enjoy a day of shopping at Millbury’s various antique, consignment and specialy shops, including the new Penny Jane Bridal and Two Girls Art Studio.
+Enjoy fine dining at the trendy Calabria Restaurant, drinks and a movie at the old-time Elm Draught House Cinema, and a tasty treat at The Candy Shoppe.
+Newer businesses to the downtown area include The Coop BBQ, 9Round Fitness, Lash & Brow operated by Chaba Day Spa and Trifecta Bakery.

 Millbury is also home to the Shoppes at Blackstone Valley, the largest open-air shopping environment in Central Massachusetts with more than 45 shops, 12 dining establishments and a 14-screen cinema.
-Millbury accommodates a number of international industries, including FIBA Technologies Inc., Barrday Composite Solutions and Wheelabrator Millbury Inc., as well as national and regional manufacturers including IBA, Inc. and Discover Marble & Granite.
+Millbury accommodates a number of international industries, including FIBA Technologies Inc., Barrday Composite Solutions and Wheelabrator Millbury Inc., as well as national and regional manufacturers including IBA, Inc., United Material Management, and Discover Marble & Granite.

 In addition to an impressive mill history and long-standing supportive business climate, Millbury’s proximity to premier colleges and universities in Worcester means a steady supply of skilled workers.
 A diversity of affordable housing opportunities in safe, walkable neighborhoods, good schools, recreation opportunities, and a welcoming citizenry attract workers looking for a place to call home.